yanni4night/yanni4night.com/template/blog/es3-to-es5.md

     })(NaN, Infinity));
 </script>

  - [15.1.2.1](http://www.ecma-international.org/ecma-262/5.1/#sec-15.1.2.1): Implementations are no longer permitted to restrict the use of eval in ways that are not a direct call.
-In addition, any invocation of eval that is not a direct call uses the global environment as its variable environment rather than the callerâ€™s variable environment.
+In addition, any invocation of eval that is not a direct call uses the global environment as its variable environment rather than the caller's variable environment.

     (function (global) {